smallfrycode/president/README.md

 - out (list): all the players who have emptied their hand

 #### GameState.__str__()
 The goal of this method is the show an informal representation of the state of the game.
 It will create a string representing the players of the game with their corresponding roles.
 Then it will create a string representing the last card(s) that were played on the table.
 Then it will create a string representing the hand of the current player.
+A helper function is used to help grab the unicode for card suits (`find_unicode()`).
 Lastly, it will return a string representing all of this information (players and corresponding roles, last hand played, and current player's hand).

 #### GameState.results()
 The goal of this method is to return the results of the game in a string that shows each persons name and their corresponding role.

 ### Game Class
 The skeleton of the program, sets up the game environment and controls the game.
 #### Game.__init__(players)
 The goal of this method is to create the necessary attributes in order for the game to function.
 - deck (list): a collection of all the cards in the deck